CRC: Fully General Model of Confidential Remote Computing: What is Confidential Remote Computing?

 Confidentiality requires at least two entities, one which protects an asset threatened by another.
 With regards to the earlier form of computation, it is possible to talk about confidential computation taking place in local machines.
 Individuals trust the manufacturers to build the correct computing device.
 Yet, the manufacturers sell hardware and no direct networking takes place.
 Individual computations take place locally and without external interactions in the early days.

-\subsubsection{Second Stage: The Use of Public Key Infrastructure in Confidential Remote Computing}
+\subsubsection{Second Stage: The Use of Public Key Infrastructure in Remote Computing}

-Around the 1970s, certificate-based communication was initially developed by intelligence agencies, but only became available to the general public by the 1990s.
-Certificate authorities (CAs) introduced a new trust model based on public key infrastructures.
+Around the 1970s\footnote{Online, Last Accessed 26 May 2022, \url{https://archive.nytimes.com/www.nytimes.com/library/cyber/week/122497encrypt.html}}\footnote{Online, Last Accessed 26 May 2022, \url{https://web.archive.org/web/19980507105259/http://www.cesg.gov.uk/ellisint.htm}}\footnote{Online, Last Accessed 26 May 2022, \url{https://web.archive.org/web/19980507105439/http://www.cesg.gov.uk/cnellis.htm}}, secure communication through certificate-based authentication was initially developed/used by intelligence agencies\footnote{\eg~British Secret Service, or GCHQ, or considering some claims of NSA\@.
+Note added to clarify comments of one of the assessors of this work.}, but only became available to the general public by the 1990s\cite{singh2000code} through attempts of the public sector and researchers, for example, the invention of WWW by Tim Berners Lee (1991) and SSL/TLS by Taher Elgamal (1994).
+Certification Authorities (CAs) introduced a new trust model based on public key infrastructures.
 With the help of this infrastructure, increasingly complex trust models began to facilitate interactions in the digital world.
 In those models, identity is provided with certificates.
-We still have to trust the manufacturers to build the right hardware, but in addition we also need to trust certificate authorities to provide the advertised services.
+We still have to trust the manufacturers to build the right hardware, but in addition, we also need to trust certification authorities to provide the advertised services.
 While in the first stage local machine owners were only able to trust computations they performed themselves, now they can also validate and trust whether any given data, computation, application, or output stems from the expected entity.